Western Equine Encephalitis (CSF)

 will be put in.
 This is especially true for children.
 Children may get upset about

 the procedure.
-So a healthcare provider or child specialist should explain to kids
+So a healthcare provider or child specialist should explain to the

-Providers sometimes use a CT scan to make images of the brain before a spinal tap.
+Providers sometimes use a CT scan to make images of the brain before this test.
+This

-This is to check for high pressure in the skull.
-High pressure could lead to brain
+is to check for high pressure in the skull.
+High pressure could lead to brain herniation

 Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements